MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/security-check-with-attempts/index.md

 }
 ```

-## Configuration class
+### Configuration class
-Instead of hardcoding the valid PIN code, let's allow it to be configured in the adapter.xml and the MobileFirst Console.
+Instead of hardcoding the valid PIN code, it can also be configured using the adapter.xml file and the MobileFirst Operations Console.

 Create a new Java class that extends `SecurityCheckWithAttemptsConfig`.
 It is important to extend a class that matches the parent SecurityCheck in order to inherit the default configuration.